Perga: History

+Early Bronze

 The history of the city dates back to the Late Chalcolitic Era or Early Bronze Age.
-The Early Bronze Age pottery found in the Perga Acropolis is linked to the Early Bronze Age pottery traditions in Western Anatolia.
 Excavations in the original settlement on the acropolis date it to the early Bronze Age, 4000-3000 BC.
+Pottery found in the Perga Acropolis is linked to the Early Bronze Age pottery traditions in Western Anatolia.

+Late Bronze

 From a bronze tablet discovered in 1986 in Hattusas, a treaty between the Hittite Great King Tudhaliya IV and his vassal, the king of Tarhuntassa, defined the latter's western border at the city "Parha" and the "Kastaraya River".
 The river is assumed to be the classical Cestrus.
 West of Parha were the "Lukka Lands".
 Parha likely spoke a late Luwian dialect like Lycian and that of the neo-Hittite kingdoms.

+Iron Age

 The settlement probably became a Greek colony of Rhodes in the 7th c.
 BC.
 Perge was later a Pamphylian Greek city, and came under successive rule by Persians, Athenians, and Persians again.

 In 540 BC Perga, along with the other cities in Pamphylia was captured by the Achaemenid Empire.
 During the reign of Darius I, it was a part of the Satrapy of Ionia.
 There is no archeological evidence that shows the Achaemenid rule over Pamphylia but some classical sources do exist.
 Herodotus mentions that Pamphlyians sent aid to the military campaign of Xerxes against the Greeks, so it must have been under the control of the Achaemenids.
 According to Diodorus Siculus, Perge was one of the cities that rebelled against the Achaemenid rule during the Great Satraps' Revolt in 360 BC.

 Alexander the Great, after taking Phaselis, was welcomed in Perge with his army in 334 BC.
 Alexander's rule was followed by the Diadochi empire of the Seleucids.
 The walls around the lower city were built in the period starting from 223 BC.
 In the 2nd century BC the city became prosperous and started minting its own coins with the image of Artemis and her temple.
 Perge became renowned for the worship of Artemis, whose temple stood on a hill outside the town, and in whose honour annual festivals were celebrated.

-Following the defeat of the Seleucids by the Romans in 188 BC, the wider area was gifted by the Romans to the Kingdom of Pergamon.
-When the last King of Pergamon died without heirs in 133 BC, he bequeathed his kingdom, including Perga, to the Roman Republic.
+Following the defeat of the Seleucids by the Romans in 188 BC, the wider area was gifted by the Romans to the Attalid kingdom.
+When its last king died without heirs in 133 BC, he bequeathed his kingdom, including Perga, to the Roman Republic.
 After 25 BC, the Romans built the Via Sebaste linking Pisidian Antioch in Galatia with Perge.
 When the Romans first incorporated Perga into the Empire, the city was a part of the Province of Galatia.
 After the Flavian Dynasty was founded by Emperor Vespasian, the city became a part of the Lycia et Pamphylia province.
-Vespasian also granted the city the rank of neocorate which made which made the city in charge of the imperial cult.
+Vespasian also granted the city the rank of neocorate which made the city in charge of the imperial cult.